han3101/mytodolist/README.md

 # mytodolist
-A basic todo list web api implemented using NodeJS and express on the backend.
-Used Docker and Postgres
+A basic todo list web api implemented using NodeJS and express on the backend with PostgresDB.

+Both Web API and PostgresDB were hosted and run on Docker.